Unsubscribe Handling

 How it works

-unsubscribedlabel is added to the issue - Follow-ups cancelled β any pending scheduled follow-up messages for that ticket are automatically cancelled
+unsubscribedlabel is applied - Follow-ups stop β any pending scheduled follow-up messages are automatically cancelled

 What your team sees